FFezio/NaylibImgui/README.md

 - Ensure to use the `--backend:cpp` option when compiling your Nim code.
 - Need to install [naylib](https://github.com/planetis-m/naylib) (nim bindings for raylib) into your project
-- No need to install imgui for Nim, as it's already integrated.
+- No need to install [imgui](https://github.com/nimgl/imgui) bindings for Nim, as it's already integrated.
 - Refer to the rlImgui documentation for detailed information on integrating ImGui with raylib.

 ## Features